 There are an estimated 2.7 million unpaid carers in Australia, including over 850,000 'primary carers' to a person with disability.
+Over two thirds of primary carers are women.

 These numbers are huge.
 As Australia's population profile continues to age, we expect the number of unpaid carers having to balance 'work' and 'care', or make tough decisions about exiting the workforce, will grow.